Who needs a US bank account for Canadian residents?

 - Criteria for U.S. Citizens to Open a Canadian Bank Account

-Reasons a Canadian Might Need a U.S Bank Account
+Reasons a Canadian Might Need a US Bank Account

-- You have a property in the U.S. If you intend to buy property in the U.S., or you own one already, opening a U.S. bank account will allow you to apply for bank loans.
+If you intend to buy property in the U.S., or you own one already, opening a U.S. bank account will allow you to apply for bank loans.
 You’ll also be able to pay your mortgage more conveniently.

-- If you are a Canadian working in the United States.
 If you are working in the U.S. on a visa and have a U.S. bank account, your cheques will be deposited into your U.S. account, saving you a lot of time and hassle.

-- You have a business in the United States.
 If you are considering opening a business in the U.S., or you own one already, a U.S. bank account might be beneficial.
 You’ll be able to open a business account and get numerous benefits from faster payments to fewer fees and easier invoicing.

-- You travel to the U.S regularly.
 If you travel to the States frequently, opening a bank account with an American bank makes your life easier.
 You’ll find it easier to access your money and won’t have to worry about converting currencies from Canadian dollars to U.S. dollars and back again.

-However, there are different types of U.S. accounts.
+There are different types of U.S. accounts.
 Let’s look at the different types of accounts you may open.

-A U.S. Dollar Bank Account at a Canadian Bank.
+➤ A US Dollar Bank Account at a Canadian Bank

 With a USD savings or checking account, you can easily receive and keep USD and not have to convert U.S. Dollars to Canadian Dollars unless it’s required.
 Plus, you could then exchange your money through third-party FX companies with better exchange rates.

-A US Bank Account for Canadian at a U.S. Bank.
+➤ A US Bank Account for Canadian at a U.S. Bank

 With this option, you can easily transfer USD from PayPal without suffering losses caused by the exchange rate.
 A U.S. dollar account at a bank located in the U.S. also makes it easier to conduct some transactions, especially if you own a property in the U.S., live part of the year in the U.S., or often write U.S. dollar cheques.

-Obtain a U.S. Dollar Credit Card
+➤ Obtain a US Dollar Credit Card

 Now let’s take them one after the other and consider the best options.